 Restaurants

 A great Greek philosopher once said, ‘Day by day, what you choose, what you think and what you do is who you become.’
-I’m 99% sure that means I’m doomed to morph into a slab of baklava one day, and I’ve made my peace with it.
+I’m 99% sure that means I’m doomed to morph into a slab of gooey saganaki one day, and I’ve made my peace with it—because it was all in the name of hunting down the best Greek restaurants Brisbane/Meanjin has to offer for the benefit of Urban List readers.

 Lefkas Taverna

-West End, you beast.
-With another entry to the must-do list of Brisbane Greek restaurants, here’s a warning, other ‘burbs: pick up your game.
-The team at Lefkas won’t steer you wrong, so settle in for an evening of char-grilled mussels, boards of dips to share, and entirely too many felafels.
+If you want to know where the most authentic Greek food is in a city, you just follow the Greek people—and in Brisbane you'll find them all dining at Lefkas Taverna.
+The team here won’t steer you wrong, so settle in for an evening of char-grilled mussels, boards of dips to share, and entirely too many falafels.
 If such a thing exists.

 Lemoni Greek Cuzina